Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Results

 Our results show that the non-primed participants were only 51\% accurate at detecting if a video was real or fake.
 One important takeaway from previous studies is that human-machine cooperation provides the best accuracy scores.
 The previously mentioned prior studies were performed with primed participants.
 We believe a more realistic reflection of how deepfake encounters would occur ``in the wild'' would be with observers who were not explicitly seeking out deepfakes.
-Future work is needed to investigate how non-primed human deepfake detectors perform when aided by machines.
+Ecological viewing conditions are important for this type of study. \cite{josephs2023artifact} Future work is needed to investigate how non-primed human deepfake detectors perform when aided by machines.

-\textbf{Q2 Prior knowledge effect:} We also ask if participants are better at detecting a deepfake if they have prior knowledge about deepfakes or more exposure to social media.
-Our results show that accuracy does not significantly vary by prior knowledge or frequent social media usage.
+Q2 Prior knowledge effect: We also ask if participants are better at detecting a deepfake if they have prior knowledge about deepfakes or more exposure to social media.

+Our results show that there was only weak evidence that prior knowledge or frequent social media usage impacts participants' accuracy.
+Therefore, we cannot draw any strong conclusions as to the compatibility with our data for this particular question, given that our credibility score for this metric fell below 95\% credibility.

 We see that participants who are frequent social media users (i.e., use social media once a week or more) had a higher MCC score (MCC = 0.0396) than those who used social media less frequently (MCC = -0.0110).
 Participants who knew what a deepfake was before taking the survey (MCC = 0.0790) also had a higher score than those unfamiliar with deepfakes (MCC = 0.0175).
-However, in both comparisons, the difference is not deemed significant given that bootstrap samples reject the null only with 83\% and 94\% credibility, respectively.
+However, in both comparisons, the difference was only deemed to have a weak effect given that bootstrap samples reject the null only with 83\% and 94\% credibility, respectively.

-\textbf{Q3-4: Homophily versus heterophily bias:} We then focus on the impacts of heterophily and homophily biases on a participant's ability to detect if a video is real or a deepfake.
-We look at the MCC for all user groups and compare their guesses on videos that either match their identity (homophily) or do not match their own identity (heterophily).
+Q3-4 Homophily versus heterophily bias: We then focus on the potential impacts of heterophily and homophily biases on a participant's ability to detect if a video is real or a deepfake.

+We look at the Matthew's Correlation Coefficients (MCC) for all user groups and compare their guesses on videos that either match their identity (homophily) or do not match their own identity (heterophily).
 Results of these MCC scores related to homophily and heterophily bias can be seen in Fig.~\ref{fig:bootstrap_all}.